dibyendu-barman/TWS-Bluetooth-Audio-Manual-Testing-Lab/README.md

 * Prepare professional QA documentation
 * Generate a final Test Summary Report

-> **Note:** This is an independent self-learning project and is not affiliated with or endorsed by Apple, AirPods, or any other device manufacturer.
+> **Note:** This is an independent educational project created for self-learning and practical QA testing experience using commercially available TWS hardware.

 ---